DAVINDOdavidOLEX/VULNHUB-kioptrixLevel1-/README.md

   From our research we have 2 exploitation
 First that it bring success is through samba 2.2.1a vulnerabilities in which it is exploited through the use of msfconsole as searchsploit, it shows(extension. rb)
-      first I try to run it fails since it was staged payload then I try unstated payload it works
+      first I try to run it fails since it was staged payload then I try unstaged payload it works

 https://github.com/DAVINDOdavidOLEX/VULNHUB-kioptrixLevel1-/blob/main/msfconsole.txt